josefnpat/roguecraft-squadron/dev/story/script.md

 **Miho Takeda:** Patton, this is a secure channel.
 I've just talked to Nikolai.
 I'm going to be honest with you, we're losing this war.
 We're doing well on this front, but the other fleets are getting splattered on the metaphorical windshield.

-In the 20th century, bombs like the Tasar Bomba at 50 Megatons became bragging rights.
-Once you get to this size, the application becomes racial genocide.
-Once you have a bomb of this size, you might as well just blow it up in your back yard, because everything on the planet is going to die.
+In the 20th century, bombs like the Tasar Bomba at 50 megatons were bragging rights.
+Of course once you get to this payload, the application becomes racial genocide.
+You might as well just blow it up in your backyard because every living thing on the planet is going to die.

 Now to the point.
-Imperial Earth Empire has built two 1,000 Megaton Thermonuclear weapons.
+Imperial Earth Empire has built two 1,000 megaton thermonuclear weapons.
 Teller Mark 42.
-These bombs are the biggest we have ever made.
+These bombs are the biggest we as a species have ever made.
 We're giving you our last one.
-We've modified your ship so that you can take cover in anti-radiation chambers.
+We've modified your ship so that you can take cover in anti-radiation chambers for when you launch it.

 **Ruby Patton:** Are we trying to take advantage while the Dojeer fight each other?

 **Miho Takeda:** Exactly.
 Even with this, we're losing this war.
 At this point it's them or us.
 I pray that with Nikolai supporting you, you will end this war and come back alive.
-You mission is to go directly to Hoft, and eradicate the Dojeer at all costs.
+You mission is to go directly to the Dojeer home world, Hoft, and eradicate the Dojeer at all costs.

 **Ruby Patton:** Into the valley of death we ride.
 It's been an honor serving with you, Takeda-san.

 **Miho Takeda:** The honor is all mine.
+Takeda out.

 ## Level 4 Mission